Posted: 21st September 2013 by Absurd Stories in Animals

 Loch Ness in Chippewa River

-The Loch Ness monster has taken a getaway, and what a better place than Wisconsin – and state officials need the legendary lady to leave.
+The Loch Ness monster wanted a holiday, and what a better place than Wisconsin – and state officials need the very legendary monster to be removed.

-Department of Natural Resources spokesman Dan Baumann says a sculpture of Nessie is illegally obstructing and protruding out of the Chippewa River in Eau Claire and must be removed by the individual who placed it there.
+Department of Natural Resources spokesman Dan Baumann says a sculpture of Nessie is illegally obstructing and protruding out of the Chippewa River in Eau Claire and must be eliminated by the very individual who placed it there.

-The sculpture's creator remains a mystery, although a individual who anonymously emailed the Eau Claire Leader-Telegram on Thursday said it would be removed within 10 days.
+The sculpture's father stays a mystery, although a individual who anonymously emailed the Eau Claire Leader-Telegram on Thursday said it would be eliminated inside of 10 days.

 Retailer Menards says it would like to acquire the guerrilla art and that the monster could make her home in retention ponds at the home improvement chain's Eau Claire property.

-The Loch Ness monster was first "spotted" at Loch Ness, a waterway some 15 kilometres south of Inverness, Scotland, back in 1933.
+The Loch Ness monster was very first "spotted" at Loch Ness, a waterway some 15 kilometres south of Inverness, Scotland, in 1933.

 Posted: 4th May 2012 by Absurd Stories in People